-To start, cream together your butter and sugar until it’s light and fluffy.
+Wet Ingredients: To start, cream together your butter and sugar until it’s light and fluffy.
 We’re using all brown sugar in this recipe to keep the cookies moist and to give them loads of good flavor.
 Beat in the eggs and vanilla.

 Once that is all combined, stir in the Wheaties, peanuts, and chocolate chips.
 I absolutely love the mix of textures happening in these ranger cookies!

-Use a medium cookie scoop (affliate link) to scoop out the dough onto your baking sheet.
+Scoop: Use a medium cookie scoop (linked above!) to scoop out the ranger cookie dough onto your baking sheet.
 Use the bottom of a drinking glass to flatten the cookies slightly.
 Pop a few extra chocolate chips on top to make them pretty, if you like.

-Pumpkin Cookies: Love these any time of the year!
+- Pumpkin White Chocolate Chip Cookies: Love these any time of the year!

 - Preheat oven to 350 degrees.